Rwenzori mountains – Africa’s tallest mountain range

 History of the Rwenzori Mountains

 For a long time, these snow covered mountains generated a lot of mystery because many believed they were the source of the Nile River.
 People debated this for over 2000 years because every single expedition that was set to investigate from Egypt never succeeded.
-They all returned defeated, not until 1888, some thirty years after the “discovery” of Victoria Nile by explorer John Hannington Speke, that explorer Henry Morton Stanley “discovered” the existence of the Snow Mountains in Uganda.
+They all returned defeated, not until 1888, some thirty years after the “discovery” of Victoria Nile in Jinja by explorer John Hannington Speke, that explorer Henry Morton Stanley “discovered” the existence of the Snow Mountains in Uganda.

 He had camped for months at its foot without so much as suspecting the existence of this vast glacier-covered mountains in his vicinity!